For many years, GreenTech

 There has also been considerable sentiment against FTS on the basis that the

-separations than for methanol synthesis, for example.
+in the separations than for methanol synthesis, for example.
 However, the advances

 plant than a conventional FTS plant making diesel from coal or natural gas.

-further help are discussed in more detail.
+that further help are discussed in more detail – but naturally, some

 The arguments against biomass to liquids (BTL), as advocated by Enerkem and